reitermarkus/unsigned-xcode-development/README.md

-## Add a Build Script
+## Building An Unsigned Application in Xcode
+1. Open the project in Xcode.
+2. In the Project Navigator, select the project.
+3. In the __Code Signing__ section, select __Don't Code Sign__ for __Code Signing Identity__.
+4. Set the Build Destination to __iOS Device__.

-1. Open the __Build Phases__ tab of your project.
+5. Open the __Build Phases__ tab of your project.
-2. Add the following script.
+6. Add the following script.
-3. Change the `IP` to your iPhone's IP address.
+7. Change the `IP` to your iPhone's IP address.
-4. Change the `BUNDLE_ID` to your iPhone's bundle Identifier.
+8. Change the `BUNDLE_ID` to your iPhone's bundle Identifier.

 ```applescript
 #!/bin/sh